-The first step in determining ROI is to set up website tracking software.
+The first step in determining ROI is to set up website tracking software for measuring your B2B’s marketing analytics.
 This seems like a no-brainer, but I’m amazed by how many B2B businesses have no game plan for judging their internet traffic.

 Ignorance is not bliss!
 Unlike other forms of marketing, internet marketing is extremely easy to track, so take advantage of the available tools!
 Personally, I think Google Analytics is the best tracking software.